lbica/exercises/README.md

 ### Running the docker-compose.yml

-Please follow the next steps in order to have all services u and running.
+Please follow the next steps in order to have all services up and running.

-*Important*: Please check the Installation scetion before running.
+*Important*: Please check the Installation section before running.
 Docker must runs on the host machine.

 1. open command prompt and go to the root application: